geoportti/geospatial-challenge-camp/source/index.rst

 ========

-The Geospatial Challenge Camp is a skills development and innovation service of `Geoportti Research Infrastructure <https://www.geoportti.fi/>`__ and `Location Innovation Hub (LIH) <https://www.maanmittauslaitos.fi/en/locationinnovationhub>`__ which is one of the European Digital Innovation Hubs.
+The Geospatial Challenge Camp is a skills development and innovation service of `Geoportti Research Infrastructure <https://www.geoportti.fi/>`__ which is a a Finnish national research infrastructure providing geospatial data, tools, and computing resources for research and education.
 The Geospatial Challenge Camp is a 13-week long challenge-based course (5 ECTS) that aims to provide participants a chance to tackle relevant real-world challenges in cross-disciplinary teams.
 The participants are doctoral and post-doctoral researchers plus master students from Finnish universities and research organizations.
 They will work together in multidisciplinary teams and collaborate with mentors and stakeholders.

 The course aims to identify and analyze complex location and time-related societal problems that requires the designing and building of digital impact-driven solutions, scientists from various disciplines will work together on real-world sustainable solutions.